tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 }
 ~~~

-### Integrated Encryption
+### HPKE Direct Encryption

 This mode only supports a single recipient.

 HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.

-In Integrated Encryption mode:
+In HPKE Direct Encryption mode:

 *  The "epk" Header Parameter MUST be present, it MUST contain an Encapsulated JSON Web Key and it MUST occur only within the JWE Protected Header.

-*  The "alg" Header Parameter MUST be "HPKE-IntEnc", "enc" MUST be an HPKE algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}} and they MUST occur only within the JWE Protected Header.
+*  The "alg" Header Parameter MUST be "HPKE-DirEnc", "enc" MUST be an HPKE algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}} and they MUST occur only within the JWE Protected Header.

 *  The JWE Ciphertext MUST be the resulting HPKE ciphertext ('ct' value) encoded using base64url.